cbm80amiga/DigiFont/README.md

 # DigiFont

-A library for nice, scalable rendering of 7-segment digits using any Arduino GFX library.
+A library that allows to render nice, scalable 7-segment digits using the Arduino GFX library.

 |All Styles|Style7 Variations|
 |--|--|